RhetTbull/guitk/README.md

 import guitk as ui

+class HelloWorld(ui.Window):
     # subclass guitk.Window as the starting point for your app's main window
-class HelloWorld(ui.Window):
-    # every Window class needs a config() method that
-    # defines the title and the layout (and optionally menu and other other settings)
     def config(self):
         # Your Window class needs to define a config() method that describes the layout, title, etc for your app
-        # config() is called by the Window class when the Window is created
+        # config() is called by the Window class when the Window is being created

         # Title for the window
         self.title = "Hello, World"